RobBloxham/Battleship/README.md

 AAU when you win you will have an indication that declares as such, and you can press reset to play again.

 ## Contributing
-Sun icon made by Freepik from www.flaticon.com
+Sun icon made by Freepik from www.flaticon.com<br/>
-Splash and Boom icons sourced from CLIPARTIX.COM Credit to Owlish Media for the splash sound.
+Splash and Boom icons sourced from CLIPARTIX.COM<br/>
+Credit to Owlish Media for the splash sound.<br/>
-Explosion sound credit to [timgormly](https://freesound.org/people/timgormly/) of freesound.org under the [creative commons license](https://creativecommons.org/licenses/by/3.0/)
+Explosion sound credit to [timgormly](https://freesound.org/people/timgormly/) of freesound.org under the [creative commons license](https://creativecommons.org/licenses/by/3.0/)<br/>
-Confetti credit to mathusummut and TimothyJones from their [git](https://github.com/mathusummut/confetti.js)
+Confetti credit to mathusummut and TimothyJones from their [git](https://github.com/mathusummut/confetti.js)<br/>

 ## Authors and acknowledgment
-I am a General Assembly Software Engineering Immmersive fellow.
+I am a General Assembly Software Engineering Immmersive fellow.<br/>
-This game was created with Vanilla JavaScript, HTML, and CSS.
+This game was created with Vanilla JavaScript, HTML, and CSS.<br/>
-A thank you to my cohort mates, instructors, Stoven, and IndigoPunch for the help and nudge in the right direction when I hit any roadblocks.
+A thank you to my cohort mates, instructors, Stoven, and IndigoPunch for the help and nudge in the right direction when I hit any roadblocks.<br/>
 Can you find the dad joke from icanhazdadjoke.com?

 ## Project status